abhishek-kr-cse/groccont/README.md

 # grocconut
-A Machine Learning based application, to identify the geographical locations suitable for constructing a warehouse to store the vegetables and other grocery items.
+A Machine Learning based application, to identify the geographical locations suitable for constructing warehouses to store the vegetables and other grocery items.